-These Rules were promulgated in order to carry out the powers and duties of the Colorado State Board of Social Work Examiners, pursuant to C.R.S. § 12-43-402.
-These Rules affect every person seeking Colorado licensure as a social worker and every person who practices as a licensed social worker or a licensed clinical social worker, and who is not statutorily exempted.
+These rules were promulgated in order to carry out the powers and duties of the State Board of Licensed Professional Counselor Examiners pursuant to C.R.S. § §12-43-203 and 12-43-602.
+These rules affect every person seeking licensure as a professional counselor and every person who practices as a professional counselor in the State of Colorado, and who is not statutorily exempted.